 June: Mating Season

-The rains dissipate and the herds regroup for mating season in Serengeti’s Western Corridor and Grumeti Game Reserve.
+The rains dissipate, and the herds regroup for mating in Serengeti’s Western Corridor.
 It’s an exciting time of year!
 You should have plenty of chances to watch males fight with each other as they show off their strength to potential mates.

 July to August: River Crossings

-The most dramatic moments of the Great Migration come when the herds must cross rivers.
-Here, the animals face crocodiles in addition to all the usual predators.
-They also risk drowning, especially in years with heavy rain.
+The most dramatic moments of the Great Migration come when the herds cross crocodile-infested rivers.
 Rushing waters are difficult to swim through, particularly for calves.

-The animals congregate in the Masai Mara, a national reserve that is part of the Mara Plains ecosystem on Kenya’s southern border.
-They move more slowly this time of year, as there is usually plenty of greenery to go around.
+Once they’ve crossed that final river, the animals take it easy in the Masai Mara, a national reserve on Kenya’s southern border.
+With plenty of greenery to go around, herds move more slowly.
 In particularly lush years, they may stay into November.

 November to December: Return South